Online Divorce in Alabama

-Our divorce documents preparation service can be a perfect solution for those who want to have their divorce papers completed quickly and stress-free.
-Even though Alabama has unique divorce forms and filing requirements, our online system can provide you with exactly what you need and provide instructions on how to file.
+Our divorce document preparation service can assist those who want their divorce papers completed in a quick and stress-free fashion.
+Alabama has unique divorce forms and filing requirements, and our online system provides exactly what is necessary and applicable, with instructions on how to file.
 We have helped thousands of people prepare their divorce documents for filing.

-If you and your spouse agree on the terms of the divorce and want an amicable dissolution to your marriage, why should the process get drawn out and why should you spend money on lawyers?
-Online divorce is often cheaper, quicker and easier.
+If the two spouses have an amicable agreement on the terms of the divorce, why should the process get drawn out, and why should money be spent on lawyers?
+Online divorces are often cheaper, quicker and easier.

-Finally, you don’t have to worry - our process is 100% secure.
-We protect your information and nothing is filed until you submit the divorce papers to the courthouse yourself.
-Filing for divorce in Alabama with the Onlinedivorce.com system can be a simple solution to a difficult situation.
+The process at OnlineDivorce.com is 100% secure.
+We protect the client’s information and nothing gets filed until the client personally submits the divorce papers to a court.
+Filing for divorce in Alabama with OnlineDivorce can be a simple solution to a difficult situation.

-When you use OnlineDivorce.com, we help you fill out your divorce paperwork using a simple online questionnaire.
-You can fill it out alone or with the assistance of your spouse.
-Then, you will need to get a signature from your spouse and you can file the divorce forms with your local court.
-In Alabama, you will typically file with the courthouse in the county in which you currently reside.
-If a petitioner is not currently a resident, but a defendant is, divorce is typically filed in the county where the defendant resides.
+OnlineDivorce.com begins the divorce process by presenting a simple online questionnaire.
+It can be filled out alone or with the assistance of a spouse.
+A signature from the other spouse must be obtained, after which the divorce forms may be filed at local court.
+In Alabama, this is typically done at the courthouse in the county where the client currently resides.
+If the petitioner is not currently a resident, but the defendant is, divorce is typically filed in the county where the defendant resides.

-The actual filing process is explained in our detailed court-filing instructions that we provide along with your completed divorce forms.
-You can also obtain assistance from your local courthouse by calling or stopping by.
+The actual filing process is explained in our detailed court-filing instructions that we provide along with the completed divorce forms.
+Clients can also obtain assistance from their local courthouse by calling or stopping by.